coderefinery/reproducible-research/_episodes/04-containers-for-reproducible-research.md

 ..
 ```

+## Type-along exercise: Containerizing our workflow

+> This exercise is based on the [same example project](https://github.com/wikfeldt/word-count) as in the previous episodes

-Let's create a Dockerfile for our example project
+Let's create a Dockerfile for our example project (this Dockerfile is available in the project repository)
 ```vim
 #version 0.1
 FROM ubuntu:16.04